 - HR roles can be very political as you have to try and keep everyone happy

 Which would you prefer to work for – a small company or a big company?

-From a HR career path point of view, I would say a small company is better, you can get stuck into everything.
-I went to a smaller company, and I set up the whole HR desk, wrote the policies etc. However, there are a lot more teething issues in a smaller company.
+From a HR career path point of view, I would say a small company is better.
+You can get stuck into everything.
+While working for a smaller company, I set up the whole HR desk, wrote the policies, etc. However, there are a lot more teething issues in a smaller company.

 Have you done long hours following a HR career path?